AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-04-0.md

 Experience Manager Guides is upgraded automatically upon upgrading the current (latest) release of Experience Manager as a Cloud Service.

-Perform the following steps for Experience Manager Guides as a Cloud Service if you haven't done earlier for your existing release:
+Perform the following steps for Experience Manager Guides as a Cloud Service if you haven't done it earlier for your existing release:

 ### Steps to enable the trigger of a script via a servlet